Hindered stokesian settling of discs and rods

-To explore further this shape dependence, we plot in Fig.~\ref{fig:Fig_3}(c) the shift factor $S(A)$ against the logarithm of the aspect ratio $A$. $S(A)$ for $A<1$ (flat shapes) and $A>1$ (rods) proportional to $A^{-1}$ and $A^{2}$ respectively, with prefactors of order unity.
+To explore further this shape dependence, we plot in Fig.~\ref{fig:Fig_3}(c) the shift factor $S(A)$ against the logarithm of the aspect ratio $A$. $S(A)$ for $A<1$ (flat shapes) and $A>1$ (rods) are proportional to $A^{-1}$ and $A^{2}$ respectively, with prefactors of order unity.
 When scaled to the largest particle dimension $L$, these aspect ratio dependencies capture the relative volume of these shapes, with the volume of sphere, disc and rod expressed as $\pi/6, \pi A/4$ and $\pi /(4A^2)$ in units of $L^3$.
-Thus the scaling of the shift factor $S(A)$ as $A^{-1}$ for discs and $A^{2}$ for rods is exactly the ratio of volume of the sphere to the volume of the shape.
+Thus the scaling of the shift factor $S(A)$ as $A^{-1}$ for discs and $A^{2}$ for rods is exactly the ratio of the sphere volume to the volume of the shape.
 We note that the point for spheres, set at $S(A)=1, A=1$, lies above the intersection of the rod and the disc scaling.
-This is to be expected, as the volume of the inscribed sphere is less than the volume of the cylinder with $A=1$ that should lie at the intersection point.
+This is as expected, since the volume of the inscribed sphere is less than the volume of the cylinder with $A=1$ that should lie at the intersection point.